Forest-Economics-Goettingen/optimLanduse/README.md

 Setting the arguments for the lower and upper bounds exactly to the currently observed land-cover composition forces a solution that corresponds to the current land-cove composition (Fig. 4).
-It allows to compare and evaluate the differences of the optimized land-cover composition with the currently observed composition.
-Comparing e.g. the guaranteed performances
+It allows for comparing and evaluating the differences of the optimized land-cover composition with the currently observed composition.
+Comparing, e.g., the guaranteed performances
 ![1-\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1-%5Cbeta "1-\beta")
 provides objective measure how an optimization enhances the achievements